Changqing oil field

 The Changqing oil field is an oil field located in Inner Mongolia.
 It was discovered in 1971 and developed by China National Petroleum Corporation.
 It began production in 1975 and produces oil and natural gas.
-The total proven reserves of the Changqing oil field are around 23.8 billion barrels (3400×106tonnes), and production is centered on 472000 oilbbl/d.
+The total proven reserves of the Changqing oil field are around 23.8 billion barrels (3.4 billion tonnes), and production is centered on 472000 oilbbl/d.

 Changqing is the largest oil and gas field in China.

 History

 In 2015, the CNPC announced the discovery of 100 million metric tons of tight oil geological reserves in the Changqing field (733 million barrels of oil).
 It was the largest discovery of tight oil in the history of China.

 In 2020, it passed the 60 million ton mark in annual production (24.52 million tons of crude oil output).
 50 cities in China rely on this oil field.
 By 2020, Changqing had also produced a total of 468.6 billion cubic meters of natural gas.
 In 2013, Changqing had passed the 50 million mark in annual production (23.58 million tons of crude oil).